 There are no chess standards, but through chess, kids can meet math standards.
 Second grade Common Core math standard 2.G.A.1- Recognize, define and demonstrate knowledge of horizontal, vertical, and diagonal.
 First Move meets that standard in our first lesson!

 The only way to reach ALL kids is by being part of the school day.
 It is vital that ALL our children learn to think critically, so First Move is taught in the classroom, once a week.
 The Chess Lady teaches, classroom teachers facilitate the activities, and the students are fully engaged.
-We also offer an academic after school option for schools with an extended day.
+First Move was not designed for chess clubs, but it can also be used in academic afterschool programs.

 First Move is an academic enrichment curriculum using the game of chess to teach critical and creative thinking skills to elementary students in grades 2, 3 and 4.
 We have an in-class curriculum and after-school program.
 The lessons are sequential and academics are the primary focus.
 Cross curricular ties with math, reading, social studies and STEM subjects are woven into each lesson.